ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/overview.md

 Airbender provides a bare-metal RISC-V execution environment with:

 - **Custom CSR (Control Status Registers)**: For delegation calls to specialized circuits
-- **No Exception Handling**: All exceptions are handled at the constraint level rather than runtime
+- **No Exception Handling**: All exceptions are handled at the constraint level rather than runtime.
+Exceptions, invalid behaviors aren’t trapped, instead, circuit constraints make illegal paths unsatisfiable.
 - **Trusted Code Assumption**: Memory accesses are assumed to be properly aligned and within bounds
 - **Delegation Support**: Precompiles for cryptographic operations